-My parents are from a paradise island, I grew up surrounded by beautiful mountains and I live in a dynamic city that doesn’t stop to reinvent itself.
+My parents are from the paradise island of Mauritius, I grew up surrounded by beautiful mountains in Wallis and I live now in Zürich, a dynamic city, that's still keep reinventing itself.

 Actually when you think, cooking or photography are the same thing, you start with raw elements that you must combine with the different ingredients available (aperture, iso, speed) to obtain a result that highlights the original product.